 - Cosmetology Operator License

 - Cosmetology Esthetician Specialty License

 - Cosmetology Manicurist Specialty License

-- · Barber Operating License

-7 tilgilod o ocupationo

 Occupations Median Wage Annual Openings % Growth

 First-Line Supervisors of Personal Service Workers \$36,941 1,634 24%

 Barbers \$28,267 348 14%

 Hairdressers, Hairstylists, and Cosmetologists \$21,507 3,489 22%

 Manicurists and Pedicurists \$21,715 418 45%

 Shampooers \$18,720 139 24%

 Skincare Specialists \$26,437 637 22%

-COSMETOLOGY I

-Grade Placement: 11 Course #: 17953 Level: I Prerequisite: application

-\$600Training kit required Credit: 3 units

-COSMETOLOGY I provides students with the basic specific classroom training needed to achieve their Texas Cosmetology License.
+PRINCIPLES OF HUMAN SERVICESGrade Placement: 9-12Course: 90964Level: IPrerequisite: noneCredit: 1 unit PRINCIPLES OF HUMAN SERVICES is a laboratory course that enables students to investigate careers in the human services career cluster, including counseling and mental health, early childhood development, family and community, and personal care services.
+Each student is expected to complete the knowledge and skills essential for success in high-skill, high-wage or high-demand human services careers.
+PRINCIPLES OF COSMETOLOGY DESIGN AND COLOR THEORY Grade Placement: 11 Course #: 24952 Level: I Corequisite: Cosmetology I Credit: 1 unit PRINCIPLES OF COSMETOLOGY DESIGN AND COLOR THEORY provides students with the foundational skills for the art and practice of cosmetology with the focus on the science of hair color and tint.
+This course is offered at MHS only.
+Students must provide their own transportation.
+This course has limited enrollment.
+COSMETOLOGY I Grade Placement: 11 Course #: 24953 Level: I Prerequisite: application \$600 Training kit required Credit: 2 units COSMETOLOGY I provides students with the basic specific classroom training needed to achieve their Texas Cosmetology License.
 Students will also be able to work on outside clientele for hands-on training.
-Students will be expected to purchase their beginner's training kit by July 15, 2020.
+Students will be expected to purchase their beginner's training kit by July 15, 2024.
 Students will be required to have completed 500 clocked hours before advancing to Cosmetology II.
 This course is offered at MHS only.
 Students must provide their own transportation.
 This course has limited enrollment.

-COSMETOLOGY II

-Prerequisite: application, Cosmetology I,

-Estimated fees: \$300 for facial, makeup and state board kits and online licensing preparation program.
-State testing fees administered by PSI exams (written test \$52, practice test \$74 and License Fee \$50)

-COSMETOLOGY II students, upon completion of their senior year and the required 1000 hours total, will have received classroom training needed to prepare them for their Cosmetologist Exam from the Texas Department of Licensing and Regulations.
+COSMETOLOGY II Grade Placement: 12 Course #: 17954 Level: I Prerequisite: application, Cosmetology I, Estimated fees: \$300 for facial, makeup and state board kits and online licensing preparation program.
+State testing fees administered by PSI exams (written test \$52, practice test \$74 and License Fee \$50) Credit: 3 units COSMETOLOGY II students, upon completion of their senior year and the required 1000 hours total, will have received classroom training needed to prepare them for their Cosmetologist Exam from the Texas Department of Licensing and Regulations.
 Students will also be able to work on outside clientele for hands-on training.
 This course is offered at MHS only.
 Students must provide their own transportation.
 This course has limited enrollment.